kevinAlbs/Base122/readme.md

 Javascript String Encoding
 https://mathiasbynens.be/notes/javascript-encoding

-http://davidbcalhoun.com/2011/when-to-base64-encode-images-and-when-not-to/
+Has a table comparing gzip compressed and non-gzip compressed http://davidbcalhoun.com/2011/when-to-base64-encode-images-and-when-not-to/

 Minimal path to release
 -----------------------
-- Remove 'base64' dependency in favor of using native Buffer.from(base64string, 'base64')
+- Remove 'base64' dependency in favor of using native Buffer.from(base64string, 'base64') [done]
-- Finish encodeFile
+- Finish encodeFile [done]
 - Clean up API, add comments, etc.
-- Add more base64 image test cases.
+- Add more base64 image test cases. [done]
 - Do a fair perf test in a web page of base64 vs base123.
-(Is there an approximate function of transfer rate as a function of data size.)
+(Is there an approximate function of transfer rate as a function of data size.).
+Use JSPerf
+- Do a fair storage size test when gzip considered. original vs base64 vs base123
 - Add a case study of an image rich page before and after.
 - Finish blog post.